liugangcode/torch-molecule/docs/source/api/encoder.rst

 Molecular Encoder Models
 ====================================================

-The encoder models inherit from the :class:`torch_molecule.base.encoder.BaseMolecularEncoder` class and share common methods for model pretraining and encoding, as well as model persistence.
+The encoder models inherit from the :class:`BaseMolecularEncoder <torch_molecule.base.encoder.BaseMolecularEncoder>` class and share common methods for model pretraining and encoding, as well as model persistence.

 .. rubric:: Training and Encoding